MikeHopley/ftl-ships-strategy/index.md

 Note that shields-4 is **much** better than early engine upgrades, because it also lets you farm crew skill against enemies that cannot hurt you.
 10% free evade works out around 90 scrap value!

-Piloting-2 can be tempting when you're visiting lots of nebula beacons without a clone bay, for a [chance of a free weapon](http://ftl.wikia.com/wiki/Plasma_Storm_Incapacitated_Ships).
+Piloting-2 can be tempting when you’re visiting lots of nebula beacons without a clone bay, for a [chance of a free weapon](http://ftl.wikia.com/wiki/Plasma_Storm_Incapacitated_Ships).
 But this is very luck-dependent.
 That 20 scrap is better spent on shields-3.

 Never waste early-game scrap on luxury purchases like medbay-2, doors-2, or Scrap Recovery Arm.